stormpath/stormpath-documentation/source/auth_z.rst

   This will return the Account resource along with the customData.

+.. only:: not nodejs

-Or you can retrieve only the Custom Data:
+  2. Or you can retrieve only the Custom Data:

+.. only:: nodejs

+  2. Or you can fetch the Custom Data resource of an existing Account object:

 .. only:: rest